Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Methodology

-The update rule in standard SARSA is determined by the state-action pair in accordance with the policy.
-The action-value function is updated through the TD error, with the action in the subsequent state selected in accordance with the policy:
+The policy dictates how the state-action pair in conventional SARSA determines the update rule.
+The TD error adjusts the action-value function, and the policy determines the action in the following state:

-Here, $r_{t}$ denotes the reward obtained from executing action $a_{t}$ in state $s_{t}$, while $(s_{t+1}, a_{t+1})$ represents the subsequent state-action pair.
-The SARSA update rule is applied individually to each delta component $W_z(s, a)$.
-The update for each component employs the same framework as the traditional SARSA method, yet it is adjusted to incorporate the delta function at each specific time-scale.
-We can express the update Eq.\ref{SARSANorm} for single-step TD SARSA ($\Delta$) with multiple time-scales by applying the concept of separating the update into multiple discount factors\cite{romoff2019separating} as follows:
+In this context, $r_{n}$ signifies the reward acquired from performing action $a_{n}$ in state $s_{n}$, whereas $(s_{n+1}, a_{n+1})$ denotes the ensuing state-action pair.
+All of the delta components $D_n(s, a)$ are updated separately using the SARSA rule.
+The modifications to each component use the same structure as the standard SARSA method, but they are changed to incorporate the delta function at each time scale.
+The update in Eq. \ref{SARSANorm} for single-step TD SARSA ($\Delta$) can be expressed with numerous time-scales by utilizing the principle of splitting the update into several discount factors \cite{romoff2019separating} as demonstrated below:

-where $Q_{\gamma_z}(s_t, a_t)$ represents the action-value function with a discount factor $\gamma_z$. $W_z(s_t, a_t)$ denotes the delta function for SARSA ($\Delta$), while $\gamma_z$ represents the discount factor for time-scale z, while $Q_{\gamma_z}(s_{t+1}, a_{t+1})$ is the SARSA update for action-value associated with the subsequent state-action pair.
+In this context, $Q_{\eta_m}(s_n, a_n)$ denotes the action-value function with a discount factor ($\eta_m$). $D_m(s_n, a_n)$ denotes the delta function for SARSA ($\Delta$), while $\eta_m$ represents the discount factor for time-scale m, while $Q_{\eta_m}(s_{n+1}, a_{n+1})$ is the SARSA update for the action-value associated with the subsequent state-action pair.
 The single-step TD SARSA ($\Delta$) mirrors the original TD update, but it is applied to action-value functions Q rather than state-value functions V. The single-step Bellman Eq. for the Q-value function in standard SARSA is as follows:

-This denotes the expected value of the reward acquired at time t, in addition to the discounted value of the action-value function in the subsequent state-action pair $(s_{t+1}, a_{t+1})$.
-Currently, rather than utilizing a singular discount factor $\gamma$, we are employing a sequence of discount factors $\gamma_0, \gamma_1, ....., \gamma_z$.
-The delta function $W_z(s_t, a_t)$ is defined as the difference between action-value functions associated with successive discount factors from Eq. \ref{destimator1}:
+This denotes the expected value of the reward acquired at time n, in addition to the discounted value of the action-value function in the subsequent state-action pair $(s_{n+1}, a_{n+1})$.
+Currently, instead of utilizing a single discount factor $\eta$, we are using a series of discount factors $\eta_0, \eta_1, ..., \eta_m$.
+The delta function $D_m(s_n, a_n)$ is defined as the difference between action-value functions associated with successive discount factors from Eq. \ref{destimator1}:

-To expand the delta function $W_z$ utilizing its definition, we replace the Bellman Eq. for both $Q_{\gamma_z}$ and $Q_{\gamma_{z-1}}$, thereby expressing $W_z$ in relation to these action-value functions.
+To expand the delta function $D_m$ utilizing its definition, we replace the Bellman Eq. for both $Q_{\eta_m}$ and $Q_{\eta_{m-1}}$, thereby expressing $D_m$ in relation to these action-value functions.
 Commence by composing: